Abruzzo: Tourism

 Abruzzo has many small and picturesque villages.
 26 of them have been selected by I Borghi più belli d'Italia (The most beautiful Villages of Italy), a nonprofit private association of small Italian towns of strong historical and artistic interest, that was founded on the initiative of the Tourism Council of the National Association of Italian Municipalities.
 These villages are:

-Pacentro is one of "The Most Beautiful Villages in Italy".
+Pacentro, a village member of the association "The Most Beautiful Villages in Italy".